ecco72/Flask-crawler-API/README.md

 I use Flask, selenium, sqlite3, csv, BeautifulSoup and Matplotlib to create this agoda crawler.

-More details in the presentation.
+More details in the PowerPoint.

 NOTE: Required chrome version 119.x.xxxx.xxx